choudharysxc/UCC---User-Controlled-Censorship/README.md

 ## 📜 License
 This project is open-source.
 Feel free to contribute!

+## Final Thoughts
+I am taking a break from this project for now {EXAMS}.
 ---
 ### 💡 Contributors
 Developed by **Kinjal Choudhary** 🎯